By: Team AY1920S2-CS2103T-F10-4 Since: Jan 2020 Licence: MIT

 Other incorrect cal view commands to try:

-cal view
+cal view,cal view /week

 Expected: Similar to previous.